 "It was just a man who wrote a book".
 Yes.
 Yes it was.
 Point being?

 He then brings up the intelligent Christians who recognize the negative aspects of the Bible and who according to him should therefore not be categorized with all the other hillbilly Christians.
 So basically his point is: Christian =/= Christian.
 I say no dice.
 Come up with a new label for your belief if you're going to be a cherry picking coward as far as the particulars of the fable you say you're going to follow.
 Christian = Christian.
 If capable of recognizing that there exist negatives in the very foundation of the teachings in Christianity, only an asshole would insist on still calling himself a Christian.
 If it's God's word, why only follow parts of it?
 It doesn't add up.

 Now Chad's telling us to grow up and that "There are so many other things to talk about".
 Yes there are, but this suggestion can be used in any discussion that someone finds useless.
 It's subjective.

 Well that sure was fun.
 I'll admit that I was fuming at his video, which is a prime example of weak Atheism.
 We aren't going to get anywhere if we keep preserving taboos such as "Don't pick on the moderates" or "Don't categorize... ergo don't say anything bad about any religious person labelled a Moderate".
 And again, I didn't even categorize all Muslims as extremists.
 I specifically said that they aren't.
 And still, people fall into the same tired old trap of myopic critiques.

-So yeah, another anticlimactic ending to my blog.
+So there you go, another anticlimactic ending to my blog.
 Apologies for that.